The relapse does not define your standing. Your standing was settled before the first temptation existed.

 What Just Happened

+But here is what did not happen: you did not undo your redemption.
 You cannot undo your redemption.
 Not because your sin isn't serious — it is desperately serious.
 But because your redemption was not your accomplishment.
 It was God's decision, made before the foundation of the world, executed at Calvary, sealed by the Holy Spirit, and maintained by the power of God Himself.
-And a decision made by God is not reversible by a decision made by you.
+A decision made by God is not reversible by a decision made by you.

 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."